gengo/amyg/readme.md

  - some change to the class
  - some change to the plug-ins

-Flow to make some changes:
+Flow to make the changes:

 * Download this repository to a folder in a server.
 * Make any change needed to the class /z_template_class/myGengoClass.php
 * Make any change needed to the localizations  /z_template_localizations/ ( such: en.dtd )
+* Make any change needed to the "CMS Registration"  ( such : /wordpress/ )
- - <b>Be</b> sure to make the same change to the other locales.
+  * <b>Be sure</b> to make the same change to the other locales.
 * execute "compiler.php"
 * find your created new version into the folder /z_distribution/ (example: /z_distribution/wordpress.zip)
- - <b>be sure</b> you don't break any other CMS with the modifications of the class.
+  * <b>be sure</b> you don't break any other CMS with the modifications of the class.
 * test your build into the CMS to make sure all works as excepted.
 * do these steps as many times you need.
 * Done?